mmarinero/promisesDS/README.md

 Four classes implementing asynchronous utils using promises, all the methods are documented and the code is quite short.
 Here is a small description of each class and some examples, the examples are extracted from the tests that provide more use cases.

+They are written using ECMAScript 2015 Promises and some other features so es6 shim or corejs are needed to support older browsers but no transpilation is required.

 ## LastAction
 The LastAction object accepts actions (functions that return promises) only executing the last action available and dropping the rest.
 The object also waits for a executed action to complete before